 For whatever reason, you may want to switch hosting providers down the line.
 Thankfully, both HostGator and Bluehost make this a seamless process.

-Bluehost offers a web migration service for a flat fee of $149.99, in which all up to five websites and 20 email accounts can be switched to another hosting provider.
+Bluehost offers a web migration service of moving five websites for a flat fee of $149.99, which includes 20 email accounts that can be switched to another hosting provider.
 You’ll also have access to 24/7 customer support to help you with any issues during the migration process.

 Better still, Bluehost provides free migration services for WordPress website owners, as long as you sign up to a Bluehost plan first.

-Getting hosting is easy.
-And things rarely go wrong but if or when they do, you don’t want the stress of feeling like you’re dealing with it on your own, especially for those of you who are new to the world of hosting.
+Things rarely go wrong when hosting, but if or when they do, you don’t want the stress of feeling like you’re dealing with it on your own, especially for those of you who are new to the world of hosting.